nootr/pathtracer/README.md

 ## What?
 This program is a code golf renderer; it's a program that contains a model of my living room and generates an image of it when executed.
-To make things interesting for me, I decided to try my best to keep the code as short as possible (although I'm certain the size could be reduced a lot more).
+To make things even more interesting, I decided to try my best to keep the code as short as possible (although I'm certain the size could be reduced a lot more).

 For whoever is interested: this renderer does **anti-aliasing** and simulates a camera with **focus point**, although you can't really see that from the image.
+Please note that the code for this renderer was made to be as short as possible, so most tricks that were used to speed things up were removed to shorten the code (e.g. it used to have threading, but not anymore).
+It does, however, only calculate object details when it's close.

+Rendering without changing the width, height and samplerate settings will take around 3-5 minutes.

 ## Why?
 I was inspired by Andrew Kensler's business card raytracer ([1]) to learn about